Machine Learning: a New Frontier in Mobile Phishing Protection

 Mobile Machine Learning

-A major breakthrough in this attempt to anticipate and prevent cyber-attacks is the development of machine learning solutions.
-Cutting-edge Artificial Intelligence (AI) technologies have made it possible to detect and react to threats as they are created, meaning users no longer have to rely solely on lists of known malicious sites in order to prevent malware infection or phishing attacks.
-Machine Learning (ML) is becoming a key aspect of cyber security and will likely have a major effect on the fight against cyber-crime but what exactly is it and how can it be used to secure devices from cyber attacks?
+A major breakthrough in this attempt to anticipate and prevent cyber-attacks is the development of mobile machine learning solutions.
+Cutting-edge Artificial Intelligence (AI) technologies have made it possible to detect and react to threats as they are created.
+Therefore, users no longer have to rely solely on lists of known malicious sites in order to prevent cyber attacks.
+Machine Learning (ML) is becoming a key aspect of cyber security.
+It will likely have a major effect on the fight against cyber-crime.
+But what exactly is it and how can ML secure devices from cyber attacks?

-To find out more about Corrata’s Machine Learning solution and how it can secure and protect your mobile devices from cyber-attacks, visit www.corrata.com or email us at firstname.lastname@example.org.
+To find out more about Corrata’s Machine Learning solution and how it can secure and protect your mobile devices from cyber-attacks, email us at firstname.lastname@example.org..